 The height of your nightstand also depends on the height of your bed frame.
 For example, platform beds require shorter nightstands, while elevated beds work best with nightstands that are equivalent to the height of the mattress.

-So, if you have a modern platform bed with just a mattress on top, the nightstand is going to follow suit and be low, possibly between 12 and 18 inches tall.
-If you have a more traditional bed frame, box spring, and mattress, you’ll want the top of the nightstand to match that height.
+So, if you have a modern platform bed with just a mattress on top, the nightstand will be low, possibly between 12 and 18 inches tall.
+If you have a more traditional bed frame, box spring, and mattress, you’ll want the nightstand's top to match that height.

-According to KD Reid, the height of the typical nightstand is between 23 to 28 inches.
+According to KD Reid, the typical nightstand is 23 to 28 inches high.
 “These nightstands suit conventional bed frames perfectly because the top of most mattresses is 24 inches from the ground.”

 Nightstand height is typically divided into three categories: low, standard, and tall.
 Use these categories as a guideline when shopping for your new nightstand.

-• Low: Usually lower than 23 inches high, low nightstands pair best with modern platform beds.
+- Low: Low nightstands are usually lower than 23 inches high and pair best with modern platform beds.

-• Standard: Standard nightstands are between 23 and 28 inches tall.
+- Standard: A standard nightstand is between 23 and 28 inches tall.
 These nightstands are perfect for the typical bed frame, as the top of most mattresses clock in at 24 inches from the ground.

 How Wide Should a Nightstand Be?

-While nightstand width certainly matters less than nightstand height, it’s still a factor to take into consideration while considering the proportions of the piece.
+While nightstand width certainly matters less than nightstand height, it’s still a factor to consider when determining the piece's proportions.

 Kathy Kuo recommends considering your nightstand’s daily use while deciding how wide its surface should be.
-“Will you use your nightstand as a surface for just a glass of water and a book, or will you also want enough space for a bedside lamp and alarm clock?”
+“Will you use your nightstand as a surface for just a glass of water, a book, or a few personal items, or will you also want enough space for a bedside lamp and alarm clock?”
 Kuo suggests asking yourself.
 These details will inform the amount of surface area you keep in mind while shopping.

-However, the width of your nightstand also influences how the dimensions of your space are perceived.
+However, the width of your nightstand also influences how your space's dimensions are perceived.
 While you might love the space an especially wide nightstand provides, it may not look proportional when paired with a twin bed.
-As Stefanie Cheng says, “make sure to balance out the size of your bed with a nightstand that visually helps to ground your bed in the space.”
+As Stefanie Cheng says, “Make sure to balance out the size of your bed with a nightstand that visually helps to ground your bed in the space.”

 Take into account the below guidelines for nightstand width while shopping for your new piece: